kazurayam/KS_RunConfigurationModifier/docs/index.md

         }
     }

+#### implementPrettyPrintExecutionSetting method

 In the `implementPrettyPrintExecutionSetting()` method, I used the [Groovy’s Meta-programming technique](https://www.groovy-lang.org/metaprogramming.html#metaprogramming_emc).
-With this technique, the method dynamically injects the `prettyPrintExecutionSetting` method, which converts the `localExecutionSettingMap` variable of Groovy `Map` type into a pretty-formatted JSON String, and println it into the console.

-The JSON tells you the internal data struction in the RunConfiguration object.
+With this technique, the `prettyPrintExecutionSetting` method is added to the `RunConfiguration` class, which converts the `localExecutionSettingMapStorage` variable of Groovy `Map` type into a pretty-formatted JSON String.
+The JSON tells you the internal data structure of the RunConfiguration object.

+#### updateTimeOut method

-You should find the `setExecutionSetting(Map)` method is implemented in the `com.kms.katalon.core.configuration.RunConfiguration` class.
-Using this method, it is possible to update the content of the exectuion setting contained in the `RunConfiguration` object.
+You should find, in the `com.kms.katalon.core.configuration.RunConfiguration` class, the `setExecutionSetting(Map)` method is implemented.
+Using this method, it is possible to update the content of the execution setting contained in the `RunConfiguration` object.
 The `updateTimeOut` method of the `RunConfigurationModifier` is a mere example how to make use of this capability.

-If you would like, you should be able to update many more items in the `Project Setting > Execution`.
+If you would like, you should be able to add more methods that update other items in the `Project Setting > Execution`.
 Please try it yourself.